m4salah/redroc/README.md

 We have two type of services gRPC, and RESTful services.

+- ### RESTful service

+    This service is authenticated to call other gRPC services on Google Cloud (Cloud Run), and this is the only services exposed to the world.

+    Used Technologies: Golang, and Chi mux for handling routs.

+    ### API

 - ### gRPC services

     We cannot call those services directly, those services required authentication from the caller in Google Cloud (Cloud Run).